Stimulus package update: With no deal for second checks or unemployment, Trump says negotiations are off

-Will millions of Americans still suffering from the economic and health effects of the coronavirus pandemic, President Trump said in a series of tweets today that he was putting an end to negotiations for a long-stalled relief package.
+With millions of Americans still suffering from the economic and health effects of the coronavirus pandemic, President Trump said in a series of tweets today that he was putting an end to negotiations for a long-stalled relief package.

 In the tweets, Trump faulted Democrats for a package proposal whose price tag was too high for many Republicans.
 (The latest version of the House-passed Heroes Act is $2.2 trillion, while Republicans want a package that’s closer to $1.6 trillion.)
 The president now claims he’ll wait until after the election to resume talks, and he tagged Senate Majority Leader Mitch McConnell in one of the tweets.